supseven-at/webauthn/Readme.md

 This is a TYPO3 CMS extension to provide Webauthn support for multi-factor-authentication in the backend.
 It is compatible with every browser and device supporting the Webauthn specification.
-When using a Chromium based browser or Firefox, those include hardware dongles/keys, Android smartphones as well as Webauthn compatible system authentications like Windows Hello, using biometric data like fingerprints, and/or Active Directory.
+When using a Chromium based browser, Firefox or Safari, those include hardware dongles/keys, Android smartphones as well as Webauthn compatible system authentications like Windows Hello, using biometric data like fingerprints, and/or Active Directory.

 ## Installation